TazmeenAfroz/Big-Data-Analytics/README.md

 This repository is managed by a student for academic purposes.
 All rights belong to their respective authors and the course instructor.

-Feel free to fork, star, and contribute if you're taking the course or revising RL!
+Feel free to fork, star, and contribute if you're taking the course or revising BigData!